Omicron-IoT-Solutions/Kontrolog-Mini/Kontrolog_Mini_BSP/README.md

-KONTROLOG-MINI LIBRARIES FOR ARDUINO
+KONTROLOG-MINI LIBRARIES FOR ARDUINO.
-By Omicron IoT Solutions
+By Omicron IoT Solutions.

-Copyright (c) 2024 Omicron IoT Solutions
+Copyright (c) 2024 Omicron IoT Solutions.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal